AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 ## Verifying WebP Delivery {#verifying}

-Web-optimized image delivery is transparent to the consumer of the content.
+Web-optimized image delivery is transparent to the consumer of the content and does not affect the markup.
 The only thing that an end user will notice is faster load time.

 Therefore to observe the actual change of behavior, you must view the page source.

 1. In AEM, edit a page that is based off of the template where you [activated web-optimized image delivery](#activating) for the Image Component.
 1. Within the page editor, select the **Page Information** button at the top-left and then **View as Published**.
-1. Using your browsers developer tools, view the source of the page and see how the rendered markup stays the same, but that the image in the `src` attribute points to the URL of the new image service.
+1. Using your browsers developer tools, view the source of the page and see how the rendered markup stays the same, but that the image in the `src` attribute points to [the URL of the new image service.](#activating)

 ## When Web-Optimized Image Delivery is Unavailable {#fallback}

 Web-optimized image delivery is only available in AEM as a Cloud Service.
 In cases where it is unavailable such as running AEM 6.5 on premise or on a local development instance, image delivery will fall back to using [the Adaptive Image Servlet.](/help/developing/adaptive-image-servlet.md)

-Just as enabling web-optimized image delivery does not affect the markup, falling back to the Adpative Image Servlet likewise has no effect on the markup since only the URL in the `src` attribute of the `img` element is changed.
+Just as enabling web-optimized image delivery does not affect the markup, falling back to the Adaptive Image Servlet likewise has no effect on the markup since only the URL in the `src` attribute of the `img` element is changed.

 ## Frequently-Asked Questions {#faq}